 Ask yourself this: what do I want to do this New Year’s Eve?
 How do I pace myself if I am going to moderate?
 Or what alcohol-free drink am I going to bring to feel just as festive ?
 Coming prepared with a fun game or a great playlist is a productive place to start.

-And if you’re stressed about how others will perceive you, remember you can always chat with us in the community or in our alcohol support groups.
+And if you’re stressed about how others will perceive you, remember you can always chat with us in the community or in our online alcohol support groups.
 We value your authenticity!

 Holiday Group: Getting Through Today Without Drinking